SandorGyorfi/ShopMaster/readme.md

 - **Flask:** A lightweight web framework for building web applications in Python.
 - **Jinja2:** A template engine for rendering dynamic content on the web pages.
 - **MongoDB:** A NoSQL database used for storing user profiles, items, and categories.
-- **PyMongo:** A Python library for interfacing with the MongoDB database.
-- **WTForms:** A library used for creating and validating forms in Flask applications.
-- **Passlib:** Used for password hashing and encryption.
-- **Heroku:** A cloud platform used for hosting and deploying the application.

 ## Additional Tools and Services